 They say that History is told by winners.
-That’s a controversial term, but among the Spanish-speaking towns of Mexico (the language of the conquerors), there are many other voices, many other stories waiting to be told.
-The stories of the ones who lost.
+That’s a controversial term, but among the Spanish-speaking towns of Mexico (the language of the conquerors), there are many other voices.
+Many stories waiting to be told: The stories of the ones who lost.

-Colossal pyramids, sacred temples, and beautiful palaces covered in art rise strong from among the trees or sit perched on hilltops to reclaim (and retell) history.
+Colossal pyramids, sacred temples, and beautiful palaces covered in art rise strongly, waiting to reclaim (and retell) history.

-Each site has something unique to offer: roaming around Mayan ruins in the jungle, climbing the most ancient temples in Mexico, looking out over the turquoise waters of the Caribbean Sea from an old fortress… there is something for everyone.
+Each site has something unique to offer.
+From Mayan ruins in the jungle to the possibility of climbing ancient temples in Mexico, and looking over the turquoise Caribbean Sea… There is something for everyone.

 But first, where are the Mayan ruins located?
-They are pretty much all over the country, so check out the map below to have a clearer picture in your head.
+They are pretty much all over Mexico, so check out the map below to have a clearer picture in your head.
 It will help you when navigating the long list.

 Table of Contents